dhocker/susannas-library-frb/readme.md

 Using the same user with uWSGI greatly simplifies things.
 For example, make sure the directory where you put your unix socket file is owned and accessible by www-data (or whatever user you choose).

-###uWSGI
+### uWSGI
-The stock version of uWSGI that is currently installed under Raspbian is usually out of date.
+The stock version of uWSGI that is currently installed under Raspbian is usually out of date and it is built for Python 2 only.
 It is recommended that you install the most current version of uWSGI by [building uWSGI from source](https://uwsgi-docs.readthedocs.io/en/latest/Install.html).
 Then, modify the init.d script to use the version you built/installed.